Table of Contents

 Researchers think it’s possible that humans followed sloths‘ tracks in order to hunt them.

-What did ANCIENT Sloths Actually Look Like Video?
+What Did ANCIENT Sloths Actually Look Like Video?

 Sloths weren’t known in the United States in the 1930s.
 A trapper for the government named Ellis Wright, noticed these sloth footprints in 1932 when they showed up during the right conditions.